enheit/jessie-and-friends/prepare-changes-to-be-commited.md

 It should print something like

 ```
-diff --git a/ennis-file.txt b/ennis-file.txt
+diff --git a/tennis-ball.txt b/tennis-ball.txt
 index 81d5611..3c89c6c 100644
---- a/tennis-file.txt
+--- a/tennis-ball.txt
-+++ b/ennis-file.txt
++++ b/tennis-ball.txt
 @@ -1 +1 @@
 -Step 1.
 Create a rubber ball with a diameter of 6.54 cm
 +Step 1.
 Create a rubber ball with a diameter of 6.55 cm
 ```

-As you can see it shows the line that were modified and compare them line by line.
+This printed message has a lot of useful information.
+Let's go through the most important.

+The first line says that Git is currently comparing two files, or more accurately, the same file but with two different sets of changes.
+The fifth line shows the summary of how many lines were affected.
+It says that one line was removed and one line was added.
+Actually, we only changed 1 character, but Git treats it as entire line change (in this example).
+Last two lines tagged with `-` and `+` show what changes the file has undergone.
+It shows exactly what we done, changed the first step and replacing `6.54` with `6.55`.

+Cool.
+This means that Git is doing its job.
+It tracks changes in our files.

-So, At this point we can do few more things.
+So, at this point we can do few more things.
 Either include our changes to the commit or discard them.
 In our case it is not big deal will diameter be 6.54 cm or 6.55 cm.
-But let's for education purposes discard our changes by running `git restore`
+But let's for education purposes discard our changes.
+The next command will help us to do it

 ```
 git restore tennis-ball.txt